garkpit/property-manager/README.md

 - run: `supabase init` from the root of your project
   - a file `supabase/config.toml` will be created
   - by default this file is excluded from source control
-  - you can add it source control by commenting it out in `supabase/.gitignore`
+  - you can add it to source control by commenting it out in `supabase/.gitignore` (though this is not recommended)
 - run: `supabase link` from the root of your project
 - setup keys
   - create the `.env` file: `cp supabase/.env-sample supabase/.env`